 Temporary Layoff Turns Into Constructive Dismissal

-If the layoff exceeds the time period mentioned above, 13 weeks when benefits are not paid by the employer, and 35 weeks when benefits are paid by the employer, then the layoff will turn into a constructive dismissal and the employee will be entitled to severance pay.
+If the layoff exceeds the time period mentioned above, 13 weeks when benefits are not paid by the employer, and 35 weeks when benefits are paid by the employer, then the layoff could create a constructive dismissal and the employee could be entitled to severance pay.